The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 to venues may significantly increase reviewer workload and strain the academic

 process, obstructing scientific quality control."
-The Safety Implications Are Staggering Perhaps most concerning is Sakana's own warning about what their system
+Safety Implications Perhaps most concerning is Sakana's own warning about what their system

 could do with more access: "If it were encouraged to find novel, interesting biological materials and